 Mount Taylor Nature Reserve is home to an abundance of diverse bird species, reptiles, insects and mammals.
 The most common marsupials in the reserve are Eastern Grey Kangaroo (Macropus giganteus), and Ringtail Possum (Pseudocheirus peregrines).

 The forest on Mount Taylor is often noisy with over 85 bird species recorded in the reserve.
-The reserve is especially noisy in spring and early summer when the migratory species have arrived to breed.
-Noisy Friarbirds (Philemon conriculatus) can be found foraging at this time of the year.
-A mix of mature trees, shrubs, and grasses provide the perfect environment for different bird species to forage, hunt, nest and find shelter.
+The reserve is especially noisy in spring and early summer when migratory species have arrived to breed.
+Noisy Friarbirds (Philemon conriculatus) can be found foraging at this time of year.
+A mix of mature trees, shrubs, and grasses provides the perfect environment for different bird species to forage, hunt, nest and find shelter.
 The never-ending piping of White-throated Treecreeper (Cormobates leucophaea) may be heard along the walking tracks to the summit.
-It uses its long toes to run up the trunks of rough barked trees, probing for insects with its curved bills.
+It uses its long toes to run up the trunks of rough barked trees, probing for insects with its curved bill.

 A pair of Nankeen Kestrels can often be seen soaring overhead or perched on an exposed dead limb.
 Kestrels are small falcons, rusty red above and white below.
 Kestrels hover or perch to watch for prey – mice, lizards and grasshoppers – moving in the grass below.
 Wedge-tailed Eagles are also frequently seen patrolling their territory around Mount Taylor.

 For more information on Canberra’s birds go to Canberra birds